drlukeparry/pyslm/docs/examples/basic_geometry.rst

 Build Styles
 -----------------
-Each build style contains a unique id :attr:`~pyslm.geometry.BuildStyle.bid` and a set of laser parameters typical across most L-PBF systems.
+Each build style contains a unique  :attr:`~pyslm.geometry.BuildStyle.bid` and a set of laser parameters typical across most L-PBF systems.
 These can be attached to each :class:`~pyslm.geometry.Model`.
 The laser parameters are referenced by each :class:`~pyslm.geometry.LayerGeometry` using their `mid` and `bid` references respectively.
 Therefore, it is required that each model contains at least one build style and are uniquely identifiable.